 Product and design leadership for complex systems.

-I help organizations turn complexity — technical, organizational, and human — into products people can understand, adopt, and trust.
+I help organizations turn complexity — technical, organizational, and human — into decisions organizations can commit to with confidence.
 My work spans product strategy, design leadership, human-AI workflow design, and cross-functional alignment across enterprise software, scientific platforms, and AI tools.

 What experience has taught me